SamIAm10/Neural-Network/README.md

 # Neural-Network
-A simple neural network implemented and simulated in VHDL
+A hardware neural network implemented and simulated in VHDL